 INDEX

-Advice Aggregated
+Advice Aggregated [Perennial Post]

 By Alex Mackenzie at

-A perpetually evolving doc of the advice I've received or inherited about the business of VC.
+A perpetually evolving doc of the advice I've received or inherited about the craft of investing.

 Josh Wolfe was the first person I heard refer to venture as a business of aggregation.
 In venture we see a lot -- fungal computation to open source contributor models (fan of allcontributors) to gift card breakage state laws.